 Finally, he took a dose of the medication this morning.
 Hopefully, we will be headed back to a more even keel shortly.
 Hopefully, he will remember to fill his prescription next time before he runs completely out.

 In fact, I think I’ll put it on the calendar.

 Another Weekend Without ADHD Meds

 —I’m struck by the similarities between Katy’s “Drug Holiday—or Horror” and Ethan’s experience.
-If you didn’t know that, for some people, ADHD means not being able to “put the brakes” on obsessive behavior, you might think she has Obsessive-Compulsive Disorder.
+Don’t know that ADHD can mean not “putting the brakes” on obsessive behavior?
+Then you might think she has Obsessive-Compulsive Disorder.
 Instead, it was another Weekend without ADHD Meds.

 —What do I mean by “self-medicating” (as in the heading above “Self-Medicating” ADHD by Watching Atrocities)?
 We use this term to describe the various, almost unconscious behaviors that some people with ADHD resort to in order to rev up their focus.
 You can read more here: When ADHD Leads to Self-Medicating with Arguments

 How about you?
 Can you relate to these examples?

 Do you have others to share?
 What’s the biggest difference medication has made in your life or your ADHD relationship?